ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+10 JavaScript Habits That Made Sense 5 Years Ago but Don’t Anymore - <a href="https://javascript.plainenglish.io/10-javascript-habits-that-made-sense-5-years-ago-but-dont-anymore-851beb222a8f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Huzair Awan`**

+<blockquote>The ecosystem changed.
+Some “best practices” didn’t.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 I Built Self-Adaptive Frontend Systems with JavaScript That Could Rewrite Their Own UI Behavior in… - <a href="https://javascript.plainenglish.io/i-built-self-adaptive-frontend-systems-with-javascript-that-could-rewrite-their-own-ui-behavior-in-ad3e934ca2b3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maximilian Oliver`**

 <blockquote>How I engineered AI-augmented frontend architectures using JavaScript, reactive state systems, streaming AI interfaces, vector-driven…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 Building AI-Native Web Applications With JavaScript and WebGPU Acceleration - <a href="https://javascript.plainenglish.io/building-ai-native-web-applications-with-javascript-and-webgpu-acceleration-3c1c119b8c81?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maximilian Oliver`**

 <blockquote>How I built browser-based AI systems that run inference locally, stream intelligence in real time, and use WebGPU to unlock near-native…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 From Idea to Validation: How JavaScript Supports PoC Development - <a href="https://medium.com/@designpluzpromotion1/from-idea-to-validation-how-javascript-supports-poc-development-913dbcaa3152?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Designpluz Branding Services`**

 <blockquote>In the process of turning a software concept into a product, uncertainties arise.
 Businesses have to know if an idea is technically viable…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Java Design Patterns Explained: The Quiet Ideas Behind Maintainable Code - <a href="https://medium.com/@digitalascent160/java-design-patterns-explained-the-quiet-ideas-behind-maintainable-code-5599cecbfed1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ascent Software Training Institute`**

 <blockquote>A practical guide to Factory, Builder, Adapter, Strategy, Observer, and Facade patterns for developers exploring Java full-stack…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Javascript — Tipos Primitivos vs Tipos por Referencia - <a href="https://medium.com/@jje.uribe/javascript-tipos-primitivos-vs-tipos-por-referencia-efdd4b4de8b3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `404Room`**

 <blockquote>Al hablar sobre manejo de memoria, existen 2 tipos de datos con los cuales vamos a estar trabajando la mayoría del tiempo en Javascript…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 JavaScript Internals: The Ultimate Quick Revision Guide for Interviews - <a href="https://medium.com/@jashandeepk22000/javascript-internals-the-ultimate-quick-revision-guide-for-interviews-cf233a1dc3dc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jashandeep Kaur`**

 <blockquote>You know var, let, const, hoisting, scope, TDZ, execution context, call stack, and shadowing.
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 10 Mistakes Developers Make When Building AI Features in JavaScript - <a href="https://javascript.plainenglish.io/10-mistakes-developers-make-when-building-ai-features-in-javascript-ad7a08dfdebd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>The API call is the easy part — building an AI feature people can trust is where the real engineering begins
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-Unary Operators in JavaScript: One Operand, Surprisingly Powerful - <a href="https://medium.com/@vedantabhishek/unary-operators-in-javascript-one-operand-surprisingly-powerful-aaa8a939b254?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Vedant`**

-<blockquote>JavaScript operators are usually introduced with simple examples:
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+TypeScript errors you’ll face in every React project… and how to fix them - <a href="https://medium.com/@javieroh94/typescript-errors-youll-face-in-every-react-project-and-how-to-fix-them-2a1e0db57dfd?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hyunjin Oh`**

+<blockquote>Working with TypeScript can be a bit intimidating at first if you come from JavaScript.
+Let’s say the first couple of days it might feel…
+Continue reading on Medium »</blockquote>

+<h3>2.
 10 TypeScript Practices That Make Your Codebase Better - <a href="https://akshattriv.medium.com/10-typescript-practices-that-make-your-codebase-better-1e458fb3275e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Akshat Trivedi`**

 <blockquote>Practical patterns for writing TypeScript that remains readable, maintainable, and useful as your application grows.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Discriminated Unions: The TypeScript Feature That Makes Bugs Impossible - <a href="https://medium.com/@ignatovich.dm/discriminated-unions-the-typescript-feature-that-makes-bugs-impossible-6cd8f207b3c4?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Frontend Highlights`**

 <blockquote>Imagine a bug notification lands in your inbox or messages:
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 TypeScript for JavaScript Developers: A Practical Beginner’s Guide - <a href="https://medium.com/cheatsheats/typescript-for-javascript-developers-a-practical-beginners-guide-03b0f0680c1e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vijeet Deliwala`**

 <blockquote>If you already know JavaScript, learning TypeScript is not like learning an entirely new programming language.
 Continue reading on Cheatsheats »</blockquote>

-<h3>4.
+<h3>5.
 Native Control Flow in Angular: Migrating from *ngIf and *ngFor to @if/@for/@switch - <a href="https://levelup.gitconnected.com/native-control-flow-in-angular-migrating-from-ngif-and-ngfor-to-if-for-switch-26ce2940834c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Duncan Faulkner`**

 <blockquote>*ngIf and *ngFor have been the shape of Angular templates for a decade.
 They still work, nothing is deprecated out from under you - but…
 Continue reading on Level Up Coding »</blockquote>

-<h3>5.
+<h3>6.
 Advanced TypeScript: Mastering extends, infer, keyof Loops, and the as Syntax - <a href="https://medium.com/@omimouni33/advanced-typescript-mastering-extends-infer-keyof-loops-and-the-as-syntax-410fb0c7b630?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `_pp`**